martenkoetsier/scss2css-vscode/README.md

 ## Extension Settings

 -   `Scss2Css.compileAfterSave`: Whether to compile upon saving a file
+-   `Scss2Css.compileAllAfterSaveExcluded`: Whether to compile all files upon saving a file that is excluded because of the `excludeRegex` setting
 -   `Scss2Css.formats`: Compilation method (see formats below)
 -   `Scss2Css.excludeRegex`: Regular expression used to exclude filenames, the default is `^_`, i.e. all files starting with underscore
 -   `Scss2Css.excludeDirRegex`: Regular expression used to exclude directories, the default is `^vendor`, i.e. all files of which the path starts with 'vendor' are excluded.